3MAH/simcoon/docs/simulation/solver.rst

 Use the solver
 ================================

 The Simcoon solver allows you to simulate the mechanical or thermomechanical response of materials under various loading conditions.
-This documentation covers the Python interface, solver parameters, and the structure of input files.
+This page documents the legacy file-driven workflow (``path.txt`` / ``material.dat`` in, result text files out) through the low-level binding ``sim._core.solver``.
+Since simcoon 2.0 the recommended interface is the in-memory API (see :doc:`python_solver`); legacy files parse into loading objects with ``sim.solver.from_file``.

 Elastic tensile test
 --------------------